 Year 3 – You will be only refunded 75 % of the battery value.

 Year 4 – You will be refunded 50% of the battery value.

 Year 5 – You will be refunded 25% of the battery value.

-A limited battery warranty will cover only certain circumstances and a limited amount of time.
+A limited battery warranty will cover only certain circumstances and a limited time.
 The whole battery industry is going away from prorated battery warranties.

-Now you will find a 1, 2,3,4 years for free replacement and no warranty (prorated) after that.
+Now you will find 1, 2,3,4 years for free replacement and no warranty (prorated) after that.

 We hope you find the Prorated vs Non-Prorated Car Battery Warranty guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.